sagemath/trac_to_gh/Issue 1163.md

 # Issue 1163: assume seems to have some undesired side-effects

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1163

 Original creator: zimmerma